VanillaPlusPlus/VPP-Admin-Tools/README.md

 Second, launch the DayZ Launcher.
 Go to the mod tab, and select CF, VPPNotifications and VPPAdminTools.
 Click launch, and play.

+## Keybinds
+You need to configure your keybinds via DayZ bind settings to use the tools.

 **Note:**
 Some server owners use DayZ SA launcher, and require you to join the server through the application.
 Please contact your community staff team for their prefered way to join their server.